pygame/pygame/docs/reST/ref/camera.rst

       Pulls an image off of the buffer as an ``RGB`` Surface.
 It can optionally reuse an existing Surface to save time.
-The bit-depth of the surface is either 24 bits or the same as the optionally supplied Surface.
+The bit-depth of the surface is 24 bits on Linux, 32 bits on Windows, or the same as the optionally supplied Surface.

       .. ## Camera.get_image ##